OpenHospitalityNetwork/openHospitality.network/README.md

 ## What we do

 We’d like new communities to freely form, grow and evolve to keep serving their communities’ needs.
-Our primary focus is to learn from each other, to collaborate intricately and strenghten our common path.
-Our main goals are:
+As individuals our primary focus is to learn from each other, to collaborate intricately and strenghten our common path.
+As a team our main goals are:

 - To unify people and take safe, diverse and social community interaction to new levels.
-- To decentralize our platforms, ensuring freedom of choice and democratic control.
+- To decentralize our services, ensuring freedom of choice and democratic control.
-- To integrate our services, so that guests and hosts are reachable from any platform.
+- To integrate our platforms, so that guests and hosts can choose to interact more broadly.
 - To explore best-practices for open governance, open-source software and open finances.

 We have great plans for the future.
 [Learn more about our roadmap, and find where you fit in](learn-more.md).
 Come sit at our campfire and share your story!